Zuldahalin/practicalmachinelearning/README.md

 Repository for Practical Machine Learning course project

 Instruction to graders:
-Please click on the index.Rmd and index.html files to access the assignment.
+To view the html version of the R markdown file, open a web browser and navigate to or click on the following link http://zuldahalin.github.io/practicalmachinelearning/